bartels/django-buster/README.md

 ## Integrating with Django

-In your Django templates, use the `{% buster %}` templatetag to append a cachebuster querystring to your asset urls.
+In your Django templates, use the `{% buster %}` templatetag to append a cache buster querystring to your asset urls.
 For example:

 ```
 <link rel="stylesheet" href="{% buster %}{% static "dist/styles.css" %}{% endbuster %}" type="text/css" />